dh256git/project27/src/about/grand.md

 ## {{ page.title }}

 There exists a vision on the grand scale too.
-In the long run, the single author corpus is expanded to a collection of peer written and peer reviewed content.
-The topics of the product owner's personal interest are expanded to community interest.
+More people join {{ site.brand }} to learn by getting involved.
+The team expands, and new projects are added.
+The growth of the library allows more visually impaired and learning disabled people to learn, even if they don't wish to get involved in projects.
+The team becomes a community.
+The community drives business activities.
+The revenue is invested in new research, development, and learning projects.

 ### What's the grand {{ site.brand }} vision?

-**{{ site.brand }} facilitates learning, teaching, research, and innovation activities in the context of supporting people living with vision impairment in personal development and participation in society.**
+**Together we learn, together we teach!**

+#### The vision explained

 This vision statement reflects the belief of where {{ site.brand }} will be in 2050, 30 years after its launch.

-In 2050, if a person with vision impairment would like to consume scientific or otherwise technical and professional content, they will be able to do it anywhere, anytime, without any preparation or specialised equipment in addition to their regular choice of assistive technology.
+In 2050, if a person with vision impairment would like to consume scientific or otherwise technical and professional content, they will be able to do it as easily, as reading any other content.
+They will only need their regular choice of assistive technology.
+You can compare this with a sighted person learning in 2020.
+Learning can occur, in three easy steps:

-You can compare this with a sighted person today, who sits down on the sofa, brings up the Wikipedia page about special relativity on their internet enabled device, and starts comprehending the content.
+1. Jim sits down on the sofa.
+2. He brings up the Wikipedia page about special relativity on his phone.
+3. He starts learning the theory.

+Our vision is to replicate this learning experience for vision impaired learners.
-For the content to be universally accessible, this will not depend on additional assistive technology or non-standard document formats.
+Hence, content will not depend on specialised assistive technology.
-The quality and ease-of-use for technical resources, such as mathematical scripture, graphical information, or multimedia content will be no different from the experience of digital materials used by sighted consumers.
+People will not need non-standard document formats.

 This vision requires three things.

-Firstly, a standardised, robust, and compatible system of  markup languages for reliable digital language processing, serving multiple solutions of non-visual communication.
+1. Light-weight digital language processing.
+A system of standardised, robust, and compatible  markup languages.
-Secondly, content authoring tools for creating written documents, which are synthesised by existing text-to-speech solutions into natural verbalisations across platforms.
+2. Content authoring tools for creating written documents.
+These documents are synthesised by existing text-to-speech solutions into natural language across digital platforms.
-Thirdly, methods of appending graphical and multimedia content with their non-visual equivalent, such as accessible data visualisations, or audio descriptions of videos.
+3. Methods of linking graphical and multimedia content with their non-visual equivalent, such as accessible data visualisations, or audio descriptions of videos.

-Standard and robust markup languages, text-to-speech solutions already exist, but with an inconsistent quality of output, which require additional tools to process scripts into natural output.
-If {{ site.brand }} finds a way to interface between existing markup languages, develops authoring tools and content through peer-review that is ensuring a high standard of quality across multiple platforms, it really can facilitate learning, teaching, research, and innovation activities supporting people living with vision impairment.

-Unlike other initiatives, {{ site.brand }} focuses on the processes behind content creation, and not on the volume and range of content output.
-Whilst the {{ site.brand }} is a comprehensive archive of notes and posts, the value is in the activities that led to creating these notes.

 <!--
 If this vision is hard to believe in, [watch  the Macintosh introduce itself in 1984](https://www.youtube.com/watch?v=2B-XwPjn9YY) using text-to-speech solutions, and how far natural language processing and synthetic speech has developed, to become responsive, naturally speaking [voice assistants present in our homes](http://emosamples.syntheticspeech.de).
 Also, remember that the widely used markup language - [TeX](https://www.tug.org/whatis.html) - was developed throughout the 1980s, with a version usable on personal computers by the early 90s, i.e. roughly 30 years ago.